 - Eggs: fresh ones are always recommended.

 - Milk: whole milk is recommended for a richer cake.
+But you can use reduced-fat or almond milk.

-How to make the cupcakes
+How to make the cupcake batter

 - Filling the pan: this is a cake batter that will dome when it rises, and I recommend filling it no more than ¾ of the muffin tins capacity to ensure you don't have huge cupcakes that will be messy to eat after the filling and frosting are added.